 Only you can answer that question.
 All I can say is that we can love a passage of Scripture; we can love it so much because of the encouragement, help and strength it gives that we will even commit it to memory but there comes a time when we may perhaps have to learn what it is teaching us by experiment.

 I would never really have truly appreciated the statement: “My God shall supply all your needs according to His riches in glory” Philippians 4: 19, until I found one day that I was utterly dependent on Him for my daily provision.

 If I had never been to the edge of despair I would have perhaps taken for granted these powerful words: “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it” 1 Corinthians 10: 13.

 Had I never experienced loneliness how could I have ever valued the great honour of the promise of His abiding presence?
 For, faithful is He that promised: “I will never leave thee nor forsake thee” Hebrews 13: 5.
-I guess after a walk with the Lord for well over 30 years you learn enough about Him to confidently declare:
+I guess after a walk with the Lord for over 40 years you learn enough about Him to confidently declare: